awesome-gptX/awesome-gpt/README.md

 - [Epic Music Quiz](https://epicmusicquiz.com) A free webapp for creating your own custom Music Video Quiz using youtube videos that can be played solo or multiplayer with friends.
 Optional AI generation of quiz questions
 - [chatgpt-i18n](https://github.com/ObservedObserver/chatgpt-i18n) Translate your locale json files with AI assistance
 - [Promptsandbox.io](https://github.com/eg9y/promptsandbox.io) Node-based visual programming tool to create dynamic OpenAI API workflows
+- [Poet.ly](https://poet.ly) Poet.ly is a simple and fast generator of SEO-friendly articles for your blog referenced on search engines.
+It is based on the OpenAI GPT-4 API.

 ## Applications
 - [OpenGpt](https://github.com/futantan/OpenGpt) Create your own ChatGPT App in seconds.